 “Family vacations for wellness seekers can feel challenging, but there are a surprising number of options that will have you cheering as loudly as the kids.

 First up?
 Disney World.
 Take a break from the parks and have the kids whoop it up at one of the many DW kids’ clubs while you get some well-deserved R&R at the Saratoga Springs Resort & Spa or the Spa at the Grand Floridian.

 Not a Disney lover?
 How about snow skiing?
 Steamboat Springs will get everyone outdoors enjoying the slopes, plus dog sledding, sleigh rides and even a mountain roller coaster.
 The ski school is fantastic and will give you free time to enjoy the Sheraton Villas’ or Steamboat Grand’s Spa or to take in a relaxing soak in the hot springs at Strawberry Park.

 Need an active summer vacation option?
 Let’s hop across the pond to Italy to immerse the family in thousands of years of culture while watching them become a gladiator at the Coliseum in Rome, learn to make pizza and gelato like a true Italian in Florence or hike the breathtaking trails overlooking the Mediterranean in Cinque Terre.
 Caiobambino.com lists several family-friendly spa resorts.

-Finally, an all-inclusive with a wonderful spa and kids’ club can be the best beach vacation ever.
+Finally, an all-inclusive with a wonderful spa and kids’ club can be the best family wellness travel beach vacation ever.
 The turquoise waters and white sand beaches in Riveria Maya’s Fairmont Mayakoba or Hotel Xcaret have fantastic options for the entire family.”

 – Dori Cameron, Owner and Founder, WanderMore Travels